humio/security_monitoring/README.md

 # Windows Best Practice Security Monitoring
 A Winlogbeat config that can form the basis of a security monitoring data collection effort.
-This is an example of a way to implement and operationalize the NSAcyber / CFCS guidance on what to log on a windows based OS Addtional sources have been added to provide data needed to detect or determine a possible compromise or misconfiguration.
+This is an example of a way to implement and operationalize the NSAcyber / CFCS guidance on what to log on a windows based OS Addtional sources have been added to provide data needed to support detection capability and identify and adress misconfiguration.

 ## Vision
-This project should provide an easy way to get started with collecting data from windowsbased platforms in order to support SecOps and "forensic readiness" - before you need it.
+This project should provide an easy way to get started with collecting data from windowsbased platforms in order to support SecOps and "Forensic Readiness" - before you need it, order for you to have it when you need it.
 By having relevant monitoring in place before during and after a given IT security incident.

-Addtionally the data collected can be leveraged in conjuction with sigma rules and allow for custom quries and alerts to proactivly hunt for TTP's in your infrastrucutue.
+Addtionally the data collected can be leveraged in conjuction with sigma rules or custom streaming queries and alerts to proactivly hunt for TTP's in your infrastrucuture.

-Another thing we aim to provide is the capability to prove what did not happen Should there be a case where you want to "go back and validate" against new IOC data, published exploit being attempted (ex. via sigma rule) or determine how "deep" a given intrusion actually was.
+Another thing we aim to provide is the capability to prove what did not happen.
+Likewise, should there be a case where you want to "go back and validate" against new IOC data, published exploit being attempted (ex. via sigma rule) or determine how "deep" a given intrusion actually was.

-Lastly we hope collecting the log data can help day to day hardning efforts or answer questions in relation discover root cause outside of SecOps use case.
-As this will allow you to know your infrastructure better than an adversary and thus gain leverage by being able to spot their activity in the inital phases of the cyber kill chain.
+Lastly we hope collecting the log data can help day to day hardning efforts or answer questions in relation root cause analysis outside of SecOps use case.

+knowing your infrastructure better than an adversary translates into leverage, as you become able to spot their activity in the inital phases of the cyber kill chain.

 ## Governance
 This project is maintained by employees at Humio ApS.